jasontatem/termytui/README.md

 ### Usage

 1. Copy the contents of the "termytui" folder into your project.
 Or do something better with package management or something I don't care just make it resolvable by python
+2. Install readchar: pip3 install readchar
-2. At a minimum, import the Tui object from termytui.tui
+3. At a minimum, import the Tui object from termytui.tui
-3. Create UIPanels and fill them with UIElements.
+4. Create UIPanels and fill them with UIElements.
 Use StatusElements to add items to the status line

 ### Hello World